 Academic Accommodations and Disability Services - PSU values diversity and inclusion; we are committed to fostering mutual respect and full participation for all students.
 The Disability Resource Center (DRC) at Portland State University works with students, faculty and staff to develop an accessible and inclusive learning environment.
-To register for DRC services and obtain academic accommodations, visit PSU's DRC website: http://www.pdx.edu/drc/.
-You'll also find information about university policies and tutorials for using the DRC's online services.
+I am committed to fostering mutual respect and full participation for all students.
+If any aspects of instruction or course design result in barriers to your inclusion or learning, the Disability Resource Center (DRC) provides accommodations in the learning environment.